Himalaya Palace Cinema

 In June 1998, plans were proposed to close the market and re-open the cinema again.
 This did not go down well with the stall holders, and in July 1998, a fire began which damaged the market stalls within, but did not take hold on the building, thanks to prompt action by London Fire Brigade.

 In 1999, work began on a restoration of the cinema, in consultation with English Heritage who had designated the Palace Cinema a Grade II Listed building in 1980.
 Paint samples were taken to ensure the correct colours were re-created.
 The original 2,000 seat auditorium was sub-divided into three screens.
-The former raised rear circle section is now two small screens on each side, with seating for 148 in each screen.
-The original main stalls floor is a large main screen seating 461 and has a raised stepped circle (the original centre section of the former raised circle area), which has luxury seating for 50 patrons.
-Projection for all three screens is from the original projection box.
+The former raised rear circle section became two small screens on each side, with seating for 148 in each screen.
+The original main stalls floor became a large main screen seating 461 and had a raised stepped circle (the original centre section of the former raised circle area), which had luxury seating for 50 patrons.
+Projection for all three screens was from the original projection box.

-Sadly, the Himalaya Palace Cinema was closed in March 2010, and is currently up ‘For Sale’.
+Sadly, the Himalaya Palace Cinema was closed in March 2010, and following a de-tripling was converted back into an indoor market.

 English Heritage upgraded the Listed building status to Grade II* Listed in 1998.